Aegrah/PANIX/README.md

 ![](https://i.imgur.com/waxVImv.png)

-PANIX is a highly customizable Linux persistence tool for security research, detection engineering, penetration testing, CTFs and more.
+PANIX is a modularized highly customizable Linux persistence tool for security research, detection engineering, penetration testing, CTFs and more.
 It prioritizes functionality over stealth and is easily detectable.
 PANIX is supported on popular distributions like Debian, Ubuntu, and RHEL, and is highly customizable to fit various OS environments.
 PANIX will be kept up-to-date with the most common *nix persistence mechanisms observed in the wild.
+PANIX contains revert functionality for each persistence technique.

 ![](https://i.imgur.com/waxVImv.png)